Tom Clancy's EndWar: Reception

 It was praised for its "Highly addictive solo play...the game comes into its own with the massively multiplayer online Theatre of War." while being docked somewhat for "occasional voice recognition blip".

 The website www.gametrailers.com gave EndWar a 9/10 saying that it was "Console strategy done right."

 IGN rated EndWar as an 8 out of 10 taking marks away for the "Uninspired single player campaign" but still saw it as a more than solid RTS.

 Game Spot's Kevin VanOrd rated the PS3 version of EndWar as a 7.5 out of 10 praising its "Innovative voice command mechanic" and stating "Persistent online campaign makes matches feel meaningful" but berated it for its lack of story and "simple rock-paper-scissors skirmishes".

 1Up and Electronic Gaming Monthly both gave the game a C.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tom Clancy's EndWar for "Strategy/Simulation Game of the Year" and "Outstanding Achievement in Gameplay Engineering".

 Cancelled sequel

 A sequel to the game was confirmed to be in the early stages of development by Ubisoft's creative director Michael De Plater in an interview with VideoGamer.com.
 A small team from Ubisoft Shanghai is in charge of the development, he said, and "is concentrating on two areas of improvement - single-player story and depth."
 He could not, however, place a date as to when more information on the sequel would be released.
 On February 8, 2010, it was announced that the development of the sequel was canceled, due to the game's commercial failure.

-On September 10, 2013, Ubisoft announced that Ubisoft Shanghai is working on EndWar Online for Windows and OS X, a browser-based free-to-play multiplayer online battle arena game which was released in 2014, however it was shut down indefinitely on October 31, 2016.
+On September 10, 2013, Ubisoft announced that Ubisoft Shanghai is working on EndWar Online for Windows and OS X, a browser-based free-to-play multiplayer online battle arena game which was released on December 3, 2015, however it was shut down indefinitely on October 31, 2016.